-In the months since Hurricane Sandy devastated the Northeast, AmeriCares has provided over $5.3 million in assistance, benefiting more than 450,000 people.
+In the months since Hurricane Sandy devastated the Northeast, AmeriCares has provided more than $6.5 million in assistance, enough to benefit an estimated 450,000 people.

 One recent grant provides funding for mental health services to help survivors cope with trauma and loss.
 Additional grants are underway to help restore health services and prepare for future disasters.